 To citizens, businesses and organisations from all over the world, sobloo allows easy access to all Copernicus data/information and to additional EO and Non-EO data collections

-At the celebration of the 20th anniversary of the European Union's Earth Observation programme Copernicus in Baveno (Italy), Airbus and its partners Orange Business Services and Capgemini officially launched sobloo, a Copernicus Data and Information Access Service (DIAS).
+At the celebration of the 20th anniversary of the European Union's Earth Observation programme Copernicus in Baveno (Italy), Airbus and its partners Orange Business and Capgemini officially launched sobloo, a Copernicus Data and Information Access Service (DIAS).

 Copernicus is the most ambitious Earth Observation programme to date providing accurate, timely and easily accessible information to improve the management of the environment, understand and mitigate the effects of climate change and ensure civil security.